 Visa For Croatia: Staying Longer Than 90 Days

 If you wish to stay for longer than 90 days in a 180 day period, you will need to apply for a temporary residence permit.
 There are different rules according to different categories here, so let’s discuss each one in turn.

-Regarding working, nationals of the EU Member States and their family members are able to work in Croatia under certain rules.
-Article 236 of the Foreigners Act defines this in more detail and is advisable to check this, to ensure you are not crossing any red lines.
+Regarding working, nationals of the EU Member States and their family members are able to work in Croatia under specific rules.
+Article 236 of the Foreigners Act defines this in more detail, and it is advisable to check this to ensure you are not crossing any red lines.
 Check this link for more information.

 Third Country Nationals who have permanent residence in an EEA Member State, and their family members

 The same time rules apply for this category, so no less than eight days before the end of your 90-day bracket.
-The difference here, however, is where to register an application for a residence permit.
-In this category, a visit to the Consulate of the EEA Member State in Croatia where the person or family member lives is required.
-If there is a problem with this, visitors should instead go tot he local police station for advice.
+However, the difference here is where to register an application for a residence permit.
+In this category, a visit to the Consulate of the EEA Member State in Croatia, where the person or family member lives, is required.
+If there is a problem, visitors should instead go to the local police station for advice.

 In this category, the following documents/requirements need to be met: